 - letting people go back using the back button

 - letting people scroll with native scrollbars.
 Relatedly, letting people get to the links at the bottom of the page rather than having infinite scrolling results which mean that the footer is always just beyond reach!

 - letting the user’s browser autocomplete form fields rather than making them type it

-Some of the web’s design and development practices have led to buttons and links becoming conceptually bundled together, confused and misunderstood.
-Practitioners can be guilty of seeing the surface-level commonality that “you click the thing, then something happens” and mistakenly thinking that they are interchangeable.
-Some might even consider this all in terms of a single “component”.
-However this mentality is harmful for effective web development and causes our users problems.
+On the web buttons and links are fundamentally different materials.
+However some design and development practices have led to them becoming conceptually “bundled together” and misunderstood.
+Practitioners can fall into the trap of seeing the surface-level commonality that “you click the thing, then something happens” and mistakenly thinking the two elements are interchangeable.
+Some might even consider them as a single “button component” without considering the distinctions underneath.
+However this mentality causes our users problems and is harmful for effective web development.
 In this post I’ll address why buttons and links are different and exist separately, and when to use each.

 Jeremy Keith takes us through his thought process regarding the choice of link or